eoinsheehan/blog/draft/design-patterns.md

 # OOD

-The point in time had arrived where I as comfortable with completing tasks in ruby which I was working with everyday.
-While I’ve come to learn to say no to inertia and move forward in the best way I knew how I still felt that there was something missing.
+The moment had arrived where I was comfortable with completing tasks in ruby which I was working with everyday.
+While I’ve come to learn to say no to inertia, and move forward in the best way I knew how, I still felt that there was something missing.

 What was missing was actually very apparent.
-A complete lack of practical knowledge for developing in an object oriented paradigm.
+A lack of practical knowledge for developing in an object oriented paradigm.
 I was fully aware of the principles of OOP, and well capable of working in an existing codebase, but when I was staring at a blank sheet of paper before me it was a different story.

 That’s the state of affairs that led to me seeking, finding and reading Practical Object Oriented Design by Sandi Metz.
 Why this book?
 I’m working in ruby and it came well recommended by trusted senior colleagues as well as on the ultimate source of truth that is Reddit.